 City offices, grocery stores, Desi services, temples & community resources.

-Berlin is Germany’s capital and home to the largest Indian community in Germany — over 41,000+ Indians call this vibrant city home.
-Whether you’re a tech professional at one of Berlin’s 3,000+ startups, a student at FU, HU, or TU Berlin, a researcher, or relocating with family, this guide covers everything Indians in Berlin need.
+Berlin is Germany’s capital and home to the largest Indian community in Germany — over 30,000–35,000 Indians call this vibrant city home.
+Whether you’re a tech professional at one of Berlin’s 3,000+ startups, a student at FU, HU, or TU Berlin, a researcher at one of the many institutes, or relocating with family — this is your complete local guide.

 📊 At-a-Glance